 |Hepatitis A||Human standard immunoglobulin||Contact with infected person|

-|Hepatitis B||Human hyperimmunoglobulin||Pathogen Inoculation by needle stick injuries, if there is insufficient Hbs titre (< 10 IU/ l), postnatal in newborn infants of infected mothers|
+|Hepatitis B||Human hyperimmune globulin||Pathogen inoculation by needle stick injuries, if there is insufficient Hbs titer (< 10 IU/L); postnatal in newborn infants of infected mothers|

-|Varizella zoster||Human hyperimmunoglobulin||Protection of the unborn child in case of infection during pregnancy; Immunocompromised persons after exposure|
+|Varicella-zoster||Human hyperimmune globulin||Protection of the unborn child in case of infection during pregnancy; immunocompromised persons after exposure|

-|Rubella||Human hyperimmunoglobulin||Unvaccinated pregnant women who where exposed to pathogens|
+|Rubella||Human hyperimmune globulin||Unvaccinated pregnant women who were exposed to pathogens|

-|Rh- intolerance (anti-D-prophylaxis)||Human hyperimmunoglobulin||Postpartal (until 72h) with rhesus negative mother at the birth of a rhesus-positive child|
+|Rh- intolerance (anti-D-prophylaxis)||Human hyperimmune globulin||Postpartum (until 72h) with Rh-negative mother at the birth of an Rh-positive child|

-|Tetanus||Human hyperimmunoglobulin||Missing/unknown vaccination protection in case of injuries, simultaneous with active immunization|
+|Tetanus||Human hyperimmune globulin||Missing/unknown vaccination protection in case of injuries along with active immunization|

-|CMV||Human hyperimmunoglobulin||Immune compromised patients|
+|CMV||Human hyperimmune globulin||Immune-compromised patients|

-|Rabies||Human hyperimmunoglobulin||After bite injuries by infected animals|
+|Rabies||Human hyperimmune globulin||After-bite injuries by infected animals|

-|Diphtheria||Animal antitoxin||Especially diphteria|
+|Diphtheria||Animal antitoxin||Especially diphtheria|

 |Botulism||Animal antitoxin||Especially botulism|